mattbeckstrand/startup/README.md

 ## Service Deliverable:
 - For this deliverable I went through and added in the backend.
 I added functions for auth, returning data for new releases, reviews and also used spotify as my third party service to display artwork.
 I then edited the front end to use those endpoints to display data.
 My protected endpoint is the endpoint where it returns only your reviews, this shown on profile.

+## DB Deliverable:
+- I went through and did a lot of new styling, now that I have real data in it I wanted to make sure that it looked a little bit more usable.
+I got the requirements done for the db deliverable, but there is still a lot of work here to do before demo day.
+Of course there is a chance I just do a little bit and get it working then once I get credit for this and want to use it in real life, I will use AI to code it like I do for every other real life project I work on, like the ios app version of this on the app store.